Code-JL/NFL-Point-Kicker-Data-Scraper/README.md

    - `TotalDataFormatting.py`
    - `SplitDataFormatting.py` (optional)

-2. Specify the desired time period when prompted.
+2. Specify the desired time period within the code.
 3. Retrieve the generated CSV files from the output directory.

 ## Future Improvements